-VAST MAJORITY OF 2022 NEO PAY REMAINS AT RISK (1)
+VAST MAJORITY OF 2023 NEO PAY REMAINS AT RISK (1)

-Refocusing in 2022, our executive compensation program is designed to ensure that a significant portion of each officer's total target direct compensation is performance-based.
-As the charts below illustrate, for 2022, 86% of the CEO's total target direct compensation was at risk being tied to annual performance against preset goals and/or the performance of our stock.
-Comparably, 74% of total target direct compensation of our other NEOs in 2022, on average, was at risk.(2)
+Our executive compensation program is designed to ensure that a significant portion of each officer's total target direct compensation is performance-based.
+As the charts below illustrate, for 2023, 90% of the CEO's total target direct compensation was at risk of being tied to annual performance against preset goals and/or the performance of our stock.
+Comparably, 74% of total target direct compensation of our other NEOs in 2023, on average, was at risk.(2)

-- (1) NEO pay refers to "total target direct compensation" which consists of (i) annual base salary, (ii) the target annual cash performance award opportunity for 2022, and (iii) the aggregate grant date fair value of long-term equity incentive awards granted in 2022.
-The amounts actually realized by our NEOs with respect to the annual cash performance awards and long-term equity incentive awards granted in 2022 depend, as applicable, on the level of attainment of the relevant performance goals and the value of our common stock when the awards vest or are exercised. - (2) We consider compensation to be "at risk" if it is subject to performance-based payment or vesting conditions or if its value depends on stock price appreciation.
+- (1) NEO pay refers to "total target direct compensation" which consists of (i) annual base salary, (ii) the target annual cash performance award opportunity for 2022, and (iii) the aggregate grant date fair value of long-term equity incentive awards granted in 2023.
+The amounts actually realized by our NEOs with respect to the annual cash performance awards and long-term equity incentive awards granted in 2023 depend, as applicable, on the level of attainment of the relevant performance goals and the value of our common stock when the awards vest or are exercised. - (2) We consider compensation to be "at risk" if it is subject to performance-based payment vesting conditions or if its value depends on actual stock price appreciation or returns relative to peers.